 Seafood lovers should head west along the coast to the town of Cromer.
 The world-famous Cromer Crab, a fresh brown variety, can be sampled in eateries throughout the town's tightly packed streets.
 Find also a magnificent pier (which features the last end-of-pier show in Europe) and maritime museum.
 From the Esplanade it's an easy walk east towards Overstrand, or west to the large beaches of the Runtons (where the biggest and best-preserved mammoth skeleton ever found was discovered by dog walkers).

-An hour’s drive from Cambridge to the southeast, Dedham Vale is a medieval village on the River Stour.
+An hour’s drive from Cambridge to the southeast, Dedham is a medieval village located in Dedham Vale on the River Stour.
 Take a rowboat in this designated area of outstanding natural beauty to Flatford Mill.
 This is the site where artist John Constable drew his masterpiece “The Hay Wain” in 1821.

 The racecourse at Newmarket is just 11 miles from Cambridge.
 Visit the foals, mares and stallions of 500-acre The National Stud, the only commercial thoroughbred farm to welcome the public.